 What are VHH antibodies?

 VHH antibodies have been shown to accelerate progress from concept to clinic when supported by the right development infrastructure.
-This infrastructure is key, as they differ fundamentally from conventional monoclonal antibodies, and so they bring distinct challenges in discovery, humanization, expression, and analytical characterization.
+This infrastructure is key, as they differ fundamentally from conventional antibodies, and so they bring distinct challenges in discovery, humanization, expression and analytical characterization.
 However, there are differences in structure that give VHH antibodies their potential.

 What’s so different about VHH structure?

-VHHs antibodies differ from traditional antibodies in several critical ways:
+VHH antibodies differ from traditional antibodies in several critical ways:

 Simple but stable structure - VHHs consist of a single variable domain, making folding straightforward.
 They exhibit exceptional thermal and chemical stability, enabling use across challenging formulation conditions, including respiratory and digestive environments.
 This inherent stability also supports robust, efficient manufacturability.

 Flexible engineering - The lack of a light chain gives VHHs exceptional design flexibility for multi‑specific formats.
 Their unique paratope geometry creates an adaptable scaffold, enabling modular use as building blocks for complex therapeutics.
-VHHs can be readily fused with effector domains, including enzymes, toxins, and Fc regions, to create highly functional, customizable molecules.
+VHHs can be readily fused with effector domains, including enzymes, toxins and Fc regions, to create highly functional, customizable molecules.

 What are the challenges for VHH development and manufacturing?